getify/foi-lang/formalization-work/Foi-Specification.md

 ### §2.1 The `def` Statement

-A `def` statement introduces a new name in the current frame, allocates a slot for it, and initializes the slot with a value:
+A `def` statement (Syntactic-Grammar `DefVarStmt`) introduces a new name in the current frame, allocates a slot for it, and initializes the slot with a value:

 ```java
 def age: 42;